NSO-developer/nso-gitbook/nokia-sros_nc/README.md

     admin@ncs(config)# devices device dev-1 state admin-state unlocked admin@ncs(config)# devices device dev-1 authgroup my-group
     ```
+    **IMPORTANT**:

+    The *device-type* shall always be set to *generic* when configuring a device instance
+    to use a 3PY NED.
+A common mistake is configuring it as *netconf*, which will cause
+    NSO to use its internal netconf client instead.

   - Finally commit the configuration

     ```